Aviatyrannis | The “Tyrant’s Grandmother” of Portugal’s Late Jurassic

 Fossil Evidence

-The first fossils were discovered in the lignite coal mine of Guimarota, near Leiria, Portugal.
-The discovery included tyrannosauroid material that was initially referred to as Stokesosaurus.
+It was first referred to as Stokesosaurus.
 However, the distinctiveness of the material justified a separate genus, leading to the name Aviatyrannis jurassic.

 An illustration of fossil remains attributed to Aviatyrannis, a small theropod dinosaur from the Late Jurassic period.
 The image shows bones, including a femur and vertebra, with a scale indicating a length of about 5 cm.